 Manages persistent block storage volumes for virtual machines.

-Manages and provisions virtual machines running on hypervisor nodes.
+Manages and provisions virtual machines that run on hypervisor nodes.

 Registry service to store resources such as virtual machine images and volume snapshots.